 Any student, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be subject to suspension from school for at least five days.
 For purposes of this Code of Conduct, "repeatedly substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by the teacher(s) pursuant to Education Law Sections 3214(3a) and this Code on four or more occasions during a semester, or three or more occasions during a trimester.
-If the proposed penalty is the minimum five-day suspension, the student subject to a short-term suspension.
-If the proposed penalty exceeds the minimum five-day suspension, the students subject to a long-term suspension.
+If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
+If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a firearm.
 A student with a disability may be suspended only in accordance with the requirements of state and federal law.